 Whether you are looking for some appetizers to feed a crowd or just some nice bites to go with your bbq, dips are just perfect no matter the occasion.

-This hot spinach dip is actually amazing as a brunch too, I served it with a delicious poached egg and toasted sourdough bread, and it was the most comforting dish I have had in a while.
+This creamed spinach is actually amazing as a brunch too, I served it with a delicious poached egg and toasted sourdough bread, and it was the most comforting dish I have had in a while.
 Not to mention that it's really healthy too, for me that's just another reason to make it even more often.

 My Romanian dip is made without cream cheese, but it's as creamy.
 Instead, it is made with milk and thickened with a bit of flour to make the milk into a lovely sauce.